-- Fixed assignment the magnitude of \$rep counter.
-It is limited to 62 bits now. - Fixed NULL dereference if argument of strlen resolves to whitespace.
+- Fixed NULL dereference if argument of %strlen resolves to whitespace.
 For example if nonexistent macro parameter is used. - %ifenv, %elifenv, %ifnenv, and %elifnenv directives introduced.
 See section 4.4.9. - Fixed NULL dereference if environment variable is missed. - Updates of new AVX v7 Intel instructions. - PUSH imm32 is now officially documented. - Fix for encoding the LFS, LGS and LSS in 64-bit mode. - Fixes for compatibility with OpenWatcom compiler and DOS 8.3 file format limitation. - Macros parameters range expansion introduced.
-See section 4.3.4. - Backward compatibility on expanging of local sigle macros restored. - 8 bit relocations for elf and bin output formats are introduced. - Short intersegment jumps are permitted now. - An alignment more than 64 bytes are allowed for win32, win64 output formats. - SECTALIGN directive introduced.
+See section 4.3.4. - Backward compatibility on expanging of local sigle macros restored. - 8 bit relocations for elf and bin output formats are introduced. - Short intersegment jumps are permitted now. - An alignment more then 64 bytes are allowed for win32, win64 output formats. - SECTALIGN directive introduced.
 See section 4.11.13. - nojmp option introduced in smartalign package.
 See section 5.2. - Short aliases win, elf and macho for output formats are introduced.
 Each stands for win32, elf32 and macho32 accordingly. - Faster handling of missing directives implemented. - Various small improvements in documentation. - No hang anymore if unable to open malloc.log file. - The environments without vsnprintf function are able to build nasm again. - AMD LWP instructions updated. - Tighten EA checks.
 We warn a user if there overflow in EA addressing. - Make -Ox the default optimization level.
 For the legacy behavior, specify -O0 explicitly.
 See section 2.1.22. - Environment variables read with %! or tested with %ifenv can now contain non-identifier characters if surrounded by quotes.
 See section 4.10.2.